gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-tools-and-methodologies/suitescript/n-task-module.md

 ---
 description: >-
- Learn how the N/task module in SuiteScript helps create tasks for scheduling, running scripts, importing CSV files, and more, ensuring smooth integration.
+ Learn how the N/task module in SuiteScript helps create tasks for scheduling, running scripts, importing CSV files, and more.
 ---

 # N/Task Module